HALFpipe/ImputationProtocol/README.md

 ```

 The command will create a `.bed` file set at `../raw/my_sample.checkflip` which
 will have all strand flips resolved.
+You should now use this corrected file to
+re-run the `enigma-qc` script, and then retry running the `imputationserver`
+command.

 ### Velocity